Bhandarkar Oriental Research Institute: Donation by Nizam and the "Nizam Guest House"

 In 1932, there was a need for money for the publication of the Mahabharata.
 A formal request was made to the seventh nizam of Hyderabad, Mir Osman Ali Khan, who granted Rs.1000 /- per year for a period of 11 years and offered Rs 50,000 for construction of the guest house which is called "Nizam Guest House".

 The office of the university was operated at Nizam Guest House until 1 June 1949.

 Vandalism in 2004

 The institute was vandalized on 5 January 2004 by a mob composed of members of an extremist self-styled Maratha youth squad, calling themselves the Sambhaji Brigade, named after the elder son of Chhatrapati Shivaji.

 The incident provoked widespread reaction and led historian Gajanan Mehendale to destroy parts of his in-progress biography of Shivaji.

 The vandalism and the subsequent ban on the book were denounced in a statement by historians, among whom were R.S.
 Sharma, R.C.
 Thakran, Suraj Bhan, Irfan Habib, D N Jha, Shireen Moosvi and K. M. Shrimali.
-Oxford University Press, publisher of James Laine's Shivaji: Hindu King in Islamic India, withdrew the book after protests from historian Ninad Bedekar and other right-wing politicians due to objectionable statements about Chhatrapati Shivaji Maharaj.
+Oxford University Press, publisher of James Laine's Shivaji: Hindu King in Islamic India, withdrew the book after protests from historian Ninad Bedekar and other right-wing politicians due to allegedly objectionable statements about Chhatrapati Shivaji Maharaj.